-Similarly, weekly jazz performances and acoustic events are held in its Veranda Lounge, which are popular among locals.
+Similarly, weekly jazz performances and acoustic events are held in its Veranda Lounge, which is popular among locals.

 8. Take an Excursion Along the Mississippi River

 Although you won’t find many St Cloud beach things to do, you can indulge in water sport alongside the Mississippi River.
 As one of the largest river towns in Minnesota, Saint Cloud is known for its fun activities at the riverbank.

 Especially if you’re traveling during summer, you will find yourself enjoying a crowd of Saint Cloud residents at the riverbank.
 Start your day from Sauk Rapids and head over to Clearwater.

 On your way, you will find many riverside attractions, including Riverside Park, Hester Park, Wilson Park, the Riverbuffs Regional Park, and the Saint Cloud’s Country Golf Course.